shudd3r/skeletons/README.md

   - including (deactivating) files that could affect deployed skeleton files (e.g. `.gitignore`),
   - handling "local" files, that are not (or cannot be) part of published package,
   - using initial "mockup" files that can be removed or developed without breaking skeleton synchronization,
-  - automatic adding/removing dummy files that ensure directory existence (`.gitkeep`)
+- Directories without specified files required by skeleton are managed by `.gitkeep` dummy files.

 ##### Setup steps:
 - Instantiate input arguments and application: